 Way has called the incident “ridiculous and stupid” and “the biggest regret of my life so far”, telling ITV’s Daybreak that she had faced online bullying in the wake of the tweet.
 She has since deleted her Twitter account.

 Advice for road traffic accident victims

 While this is certainly quite an unusual road traffic accident case, there are of course many similar incidents that go unreported every day in the UK.

-If you have been injured in an accident that was someone else’s fault, there may be other ways Sheldon Davidson Solicitors can help you prove this without the assistance of a suspect broadcasting their crime to the nation.
+If you have been injured in an accident that was someone else’s fault, there may be other ways Manchester personal injury law firm, Sheldon Davidson, can help you prove this without the assistance of a suspect broadcasting their crime to the nation.

-This applies even to hit and run cases or accidents where you were hurt by an uninsured driver, so contact us today to talk about the best way to proceed with your claim.
+This applies even to hit and run cases or accidents where you were hurt by an uninsured driver, so contact our team of personal injury laywers today to talk about the best way to proceed with your claim.

 I would like to thank you so much for all the hard work that you put into my case which was complex and challenging.
 You were always professional, polite, and efficient but also had that human touch which was most welcome, especially when having to discuss personal medical information.